Cancel anytime

 Core Business Areas

-- Newport News Shipbuilding: Designs, builds, and overhauls nuclear-powered aircraft carriers and submarines for the U.S. Navy.
+- Newport News Shipbuilding (NNS): Designs, builds, and refuels nuclear-powered aircraft carriers and submarines for the U.S. Navy.

-- Ingalls Shipbuilding: Constructs non-nuclear surface combatants, amphibious assault ships, and Coast Guard cutters.
+- Ingalls Shipbuilding: Builds non-nuclear surface combatants, amphibious assault ships, national security cutters, and Coast Guard cutters.

-- Technical Solutions: Provides professional services, including fleet support, oil and gas services, nuclear and environmental services, and unmanned systems.
+- Mission Technologies: Provides professional services, including defense and federal solutions, nuclear and environmental services, and unmanned systems.

 Leadership and Structure

-Chris Kastner is the President and CEO.
-The company operates with a corporate structure overseeing the Newport News, Ingalls, and Mission Technologies divisions.
+Christopher D. Kastner is the President and CEO.
+The company operates with a corporate structure divided into the three main segments: Newport News Shipbuilding, Ingalls Shipbuilding, and Mission Technologies.
+Each segment has its own leadership team reporting to the CEO.

 Top Products and Market Share